docker/app/BUILDING.md

 ## Build using Docker

 If you don't have Go installed but Docker is present, you can also use `docker.Makefile` to build `docker-app` and run tests.

+To use `docker.Makefile` you will need to enable BuildKit.
+This is done by setting the environment variable `DOCKER_BUILDKIT=1`

 This `docker.Makefile` is used by our continuous integration too.

 ```sh
 make -f docker.Makefile           # builds cross binaries build and tests